Dasharo/presentations/dug_4_osfv.md

 * Refer to the existing tests
   - `self-tests` are good examples
   - other commonly used tests
       - `dasharo-security/bios-lock.robot`
       - `dasharo-security/me-neuter.robot`
       - `dasharo-security/smm-bios-write-protection.robot`
       - `dasharo-compatibility/network-boot.robot`
       - `dasharo-compatibility/network-boot-utilities.robot`
   - some tests may currently not work or be of a lower quality
+  - just ask in Matrix if you want to experiment

 ???